Graduate Studies

 529 Worldwide Logistics and Supply Chain Technologies.
 (3) This course covers international trade theories, infrastructures, entry methods, incoterms, transportation, terminal operations, risks and other global supply chain issues.
 Additionally, it covers technologies like blockchain, AI, loT, big data, analytics, robotics and machine learning to solve supply chain challenges.
 Prerequisite: Graduate standing.

-531 Supply Chain Management.
-(3) A survey course in supply chain management from the perspective of the operations and/or supply chain manager.
-Students will examine effective supply chain strategies involving logistics, transportation, physical distribution, customer service, order processing, inventory management, materials flow, warehousing, distribution network design, procurement and supply management, supply base risk management, and global logistics.
+531 Sustainable Supply Chain Management.
+(3) A survey course in supply chain management.
+Students will examine effective supply chain strategies involving logistics, transportation, distribution, customer service, order processing, inventory, materials flow, warehousing, network design, procurement, risk management, and global logistics with a specific focus on sustainable strategies.

 539 Transportation and Warehouse Management.
 (3) A survey course covering the fields of transportation and warehousing.
 Transportation topics include modes of transportation, pricing, regulation, traffic management, and other special issues.
 Topics discussed in warehousing include receiving, handling, storage, and interfaces with purchasing, inventory control, transportation, and operations.
 Prerequisite: SCM 531 or permission of instructor.